Bhutan Insight Tours 11Nights 12Days

 B/L/D

-National Library: Begin your day with a visit to the National Library, which houses a vast collection of ancient Buddhist texts, manuscripts, modern academic books, and printing blocks for prayer flags.
+Begin your morning after breakfast with a visit to the National Library, home to a rich collection of ancient Buddhist scriptures, manuscripts, modern academic texts, and traditional printing blocks used for prayer flags.

-Traditional Medicine Institute: Learn about Bhutan's rich herbal medicine tradition at the Traditional Medicine Institute, where herbal medicines are prepared, and the art of herbal medicine is taught.
+Then, deepen your understanding of Bhutan’s healing heritage at the Traditional Medicine Institute, where herbal remedies are prepared and the art of natural medicine is preserved and taught.

 Hotel